GLG 3.5 Release: New

-A UTC time display option was
+A UTC time display option

 was added to the Time Format

 transformations to display either local or UTC time.

 Added new Function options

 for a Boolean

 boolean combinations of three input parameters.

 New Tag Features

 of the Tag object allows

 disable data updates of the tag.
 If the tag is disabled by

-attribute value to NO,

-tag value will not be updated by the SetTag API method, while other
+attribute value to NO, the tag value will not be updated by the SetTag API method, while other

 tag objects with the same tag source will still be updated.
 When a

 tag is attached to an input object, such as a text input that

 displays a numerical value, the new attribute can be used to

 temporarily disable a tag at run time while the user enters a new

 A new TagAccessType

 attribute was added to the Tag

 object to allow an application to differentiate

 data from a process database.
 Output

 tags may be used to define a tag for writing a new value back to the

 database.
 Output tags are

 not updated by the SetTag

 API methods.
 A tag may also have an Init access type to indicate that the tag is

 updated with data only once, on the initial appearance.

-Added Data Browser options in
+Added Data Browser options

 in the GLG Editors to browse either Tag Names or Tag

 source or a name of a tag.
 The BrowseTagSource

 configuration file option has also been added to control the default

 Support of the PNG image format was added to all supported GLG

 platforms and deployment options.
 PNG images with an alpha channel

 are also supported in Java, .NET, as well as C/C++/ActiveX in the

-A SaveImage Format option was
+A SaveImage Format option

 configuration file option controls the default format setting.

 The PNG image format is also supported by the GlgSaveImage() API method via

 the GLG_PNG value of its format parameter.

 The -lpng option has to be

 added to the makefiles imported from the older GLG versions to link

 with the PNG library.

 New GLG API Methods

 Two new API methods were added to the Standard API to allow

 applications to take advantage of the new features of the real-time

 may be used to associate a plot with a Y axis of a chart.

 may be used to attach custom data filters to individual Plot

 New Map Server Features

 The support for the PNG format has been added to the GLG Map

 image layers, as well as icons for vector layers.

 PNG images with an alpha channel

 are also supported.
 Alpha-channel allows defining transparency on

 define a transparent color in the layer's LIF file.

 coordinates, and the Z coordinate was ignored.
 In the new release,

 the Z coordinate is interpreted as an elevation above the Earth

 globe in the orthographic projection, as shown

 in the picture at the top of the page.
 Click here to run a demo.

 Clipping logic of the orthographic projection was changed to allow

 clipped, which makes it possible to create zoomed-in views on an area in

 orthographic projection that shows the horizon, with a

 rocket trajectory interposed on top of the map, as shown in the picture on the right.
-Click here to run a demo.

 A new BACKGROUND layer type was added to the map server to define a